Table of Contents [click to open]

 Stolen Land and the Atlantic Slave Trade

-Another claim intended to inflict guilt is that Europeans "deliberately" introduced slavery into Africa, rather than making use of a millennial practice, disrupting the "normal" economic activities of Africans and trapping them into vicious inter-tribal wars over slaves to be sold to rapacious Whites.
-This story has been recounted in hundreds of books and journals singularly focused on slavery.
+Another claim intended to inflict guilt is that Europeans deliberately introduced slavery into Africa, when in truth they simply made use of an established practice going back a thousand years and were instrumental in its demise on moral grounds.
+The false story that Europeans were somehow responsible for it has been recounted in hundreds of books and journals singularly focused on slavery.

 |How about the Arab sex slave trade in White women?|